Referee Gene Steratore Retiring From The NFL

 The news comes just days after referee Terry McAuley retired from the NFL to join the NBC broadcast.
 Earlier this offseason, Ed Hochuli and Jeff Triplette retired as NFL referees.

 Clearly, there’s a bit of a mass exodus, as there are only 17 referees employed by the NFL.
 Last year was the first year when the NFL employed full-time officials.
-The website Football Zebras reported this week that officials had not yet been given their 2018 crew assignments, which are generally delivered in mid-May.
+Football Zebras reported this week that officials had not yet been given their 2018 crew assignments, which are generally delivered in mid-May.

 Last year, Steratore made headlines when he used an index card as a tool for measurement on a first down for the Cowboys.